The best Krakow things to do

 11. Visit Wawel Castle and Cathedral

-Wawel Castle and Cathedral are 2 prominent historical sites worth visiting on any Krakow itinerary.
+Wawel Castle and Cathedral are two prominent historical sites worth adding to any Krakow itinerary.
 Perched atop Wawel Hill, the castle complex has been the residence of Polish kings for centuries and is a symbol of national pride.
 A UNESCO World Heritage site, the castle’s architecture is a blend of Gothic, Renaissance, and Baroque styles, making it one of the top Krakow things to do.
 Inside, you can explore the State Rooms, the Crown Treasury, and the Armoury, each filled with priceless artifacts and artwork.

 Adjacent to the castle is Wawel Cathedral, the spiritual heart of Poland.
 This impressive Gothic structure has witnessed the coronation of Polish monarchs and is the final resting place for many of them.
 The cathedral’s chapels, including the stunning Sigismund Chapel, are architectural masterpieces.
 Don’t miss the chance to climb the Sigismund Tower, where you’ll find the famous Sigismund Bell and enjoy panoramic views of Krakow.